Skip to main content

 Overview

-Nodes providers allow you to configure sources for private nodes for virtual clusters in an automatic fashion.
-The following supported node providers currently exist:
+Node providers let you configure sources for private nodes for tenant clusters automatically.
+Platform supports the following node providers:

-Each node provider defines provider specific configuration and its node types, which then are used by the virtual clusters to choose from.
-When a vCluster requests a new node it will create a new node claim, telling the platform to create a new node with the given requirements.
-The platform will then match these requirements to the cheapest available node type and consequentially create a new node from that type.
+Each node provider defines provider-specific configuration and node types that tenant clusters select from.
+When a tenant cluster requests a new node, it creates a node claim, telling the platform to provision a node with the given requirements.
+The platform then matches these requirements to the cheapest available node type and creates a node from that type.

-An example node provider with two distinct node types could look like this:
+An example node provider with two distinct node types:

 apiVersion: management.loft.sh/v1